ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 Traditionally disaster recovery and high availability were always consider separated subjects.
 Now active/active deployment where workloads are deployed in different data center, is more and more a common request.
 IBM Cloud Private is supporting [federation cross data centers](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Resiliency/Federating_ICP_clusters.md), but you need to ensure to have low latency network connections.
 Also not all deployment components of a solution are well suited for cross data center clustering.

 For **Kafka** context, the *Confluent* website presents an interesting article for [**Kafka** production deployment](https://docs.confluent.io/current/kafka/deployment.html).
-One of their recommendation is to avoid cluster that spans multiple data centers and specially long distance ones.
+One of their recommendation is to avoid cluster that spans multiple data centers and specially long distance ones, because of the latency, and the chatty interface between zookeeper and kafka brokers.
 But the semantic of the event processing may authorize some adaptations.
 For sure, you need multiple Kafka Brokers, which will connect to the same ZooKeeper ensemble running at least five nodes (you can tolerate the loss of one server during the planned maintenance of another server).
 One Zookeeper server acts as a lead and the two others as stand-by.

-The schema above illustrates the recommendations to separate Zookeeper from **Kafka** nodes for failover purpose as zookeeper keeps state of the **Kafka** cluster.
+The diagram above illustrates a simple deployment where zookeeper servers and kakfka brokers are running in pods, in different worker nodes.
+It is a viable solution to start deploying solution on top of kafka.
+When you have bigger cluster, it may be interesting to separate Zookeeper from **Kafka** nodes to limit the risk of failover, as zookeeper keeps state of the **Kafka** cluster.
+You will limit to have both the zookeeper leader and one kafka broker dying at the same time.
 We use Kubernetes [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to ensure they are scheduled onto separate worker nodes that the ones used by zookeeper.
 It uses the labels on pods with a rule like:
 > **Kafka** pod should not run on same node as zookeeper pods.

 Here is an example of such spec: